Akuli/teek/docs/bind.rst

 Class Bindings
 --------------

-Sometimes it's useful to bind things so that all instances of a pythotk class get bound.
+Sometimes it's useful to bind things so that all instances of a teek class get bound.

-.. attribute:: pythotk.Widget.class_bindings
+.. attribute:: teek.Widget.class_bindings
-.. method:: pythotk.Widget.bind_class(sequence, func, *, event=False)
+.. method:: teek.Widget.bind_class(sequence, func, *, event=False)

     These are like :attr:`~.Widget.bindings` and :meth:`~.Widget.bind`, but for binding all instances of a class.
-Call ``pythotk.Widget.bind_class()`` to bind all widgets in the whole program, or e.g. ``pythotk.Text.bind_class()`` to bind all text widgets.
+Call ``teek.Widget.bind_class()`` to bind all widgets in the whole program, or e.g. ``teek.Text.bind_class()`` to bind all text widgets.
 This works both for widgets that have been already created and for widgets that will be created after the ``bind_class()`` call.

     .. note::
-        This does not work well for classes that inherit from pythotk's widget classes.
+        This does not work well for classes that inherit from teek's widget classes.
 For example, if you have a class like this...
         ::